rohangadakh/ChatBot/README.md

     cmd_commandName = ["Your command"]
     rply_replyName =  ["Your reply"]
-    then, in main method add
+    # then, in main method add this elif statement
     elif word in cmd_commandName:
         prt = random.choice(rply_replyName)
         print(prt.title())